leochocolat/three-msdf-text-utils/README.md

 This is an array of `{ line, position, index, data }` objects, [see here](https://github.com/Jam3/layout-bmfont-text#layoutglyphs).
 For example, this could be used to add a new BufferAttribute for `line` offset.

+#### Attributes

+Besides the basic geometry attributes.
+There are some text specific attributes, mostly useful for animation purposes.

+- `position`
+- `uv` : uv coordinates used to map the right letter in the right letter quad
+- `center` : center of each letter quad
+- `layoutUv` : uv coordinates of the full text block.
+- `glyphUv` : uv coordinates of each individual letter quad.
+- `glyphResolution` : resolution of each individual letter quad.
+- `lineIndex` : index of each line
+- `lineLettersTotal`: total amount of letters in each lines
+- `lineLetterIndex`: index of each letter by line
+- `lineWordsTotal`: total amount of words by line
+- `lineWordIndex`: index of each word by line
+- `wordIndex`: index of each word
+- `letterIndex`: index of each letter

 ### MSDFTextMaterial

 It extends from [Three.js ShaderMaterial](https://threejs.org/docs/#api/en/materials/ShaderMaterial)